 - Shelter, Inc. will inform the foster parents of all information known about the child that is relevant to the care of the child, including information regarding the services in place for the child.
-Throughout placement, the Child Welfare Specialist will give the foster parent all additional and necessary information affecting the care of the child. - Foster parents are encouraged by the Child Welfare Specialist to attend Child and Family Team meetings, ACR's, and court regarding the child placed in their home in order to keep the foster parents informed of the child's needs and the progress towards permanency.
-While providing information to the foster parents, the Child Welfare Specialist will disclose all necessary information to the foster parents without violating the confidentiality rights of the biological parents.

-- Child Welfare Specialist are trained in their Foundations class and through supervision with the Foster Care Supervisor on information to disclose to foster parents and confidentiality, so they will understand the limits of information that can be disclosed.
+Throughout placement, the Child Welfare Specialist will give the foster parent all additional and necessary information affecting the care of the child.
+The Foster Care Director ensures Child Welfare Specialist shares all needed information on a timely basis. - If the child in the foster parent home requires specific trainings related to any special needs, then, in consult with the foster parent, the Child Welfare Specialist, Licensing Representative or Clinical Director will assist in identifying and arranging meetings to better support the specific needs of the child. - Foster parents are encouraged by the Child Welfare Specialist to attend Child and Family Team meetings, ACR's, and court regarding the child placed in their home in order to keep the foster parents informed of the child's needs and the progress towards permanency.
+While providing information to the foster parents, the Child Welfare Specialist will disclose all necessary information to the foster parents without violating the confidentiality rights of the biological parents. - Child Welfare Specialist are trained in their Foundations class and through supervision with the Foster Care Director on information to disclose to foster parents and confidentiality, so they will understand the limits of information that can be disclosed.
 The Child Welfare Specialist is accountable to keep foster parents informed of events impacting the case.
-This is accomplished through weekly supervision with the Foster Care Supervisor and contact with the Clinical Director. - The Child Welfare Specialist is required to obtain consent to release information to receive such documents as psychological or medical documents.
+This is accomplished through bi-weekly supervision with the Foster Care Director and contact with the Clinical Director.

+• The Child Welfare Specialist is required to obtain consent to release information to receive such documents as psychological or medical documents.

-8) The right to be given information concerning the child from the Department.
+8) The right to be given information concerning the child during or prior to placement.